-kingdom come: the next world; hence also death, utter destruction
+The phrase kingdom come denotes the next world; hence also death, utter destruction.

 AN ORDRE for Mattins dayly through the yere.

 The priest beyng in the quier, shall begynne with a loude voyce the Lordes prayer, called the pater noster.

 OVRE father whiche arte in heauen; hallowed be thy name.
 Thy kingdom come.
 Thy will be done in earth as it is in heauen.
 Geue vs this daye our dayly breade.
 And forgeue vs our trespasses, as we forgeue them that trespasse agaynst vs. And leade vs not into temptacion.
 But deliuer vs from euil.
 Amen.